RashmiShewale11/qp-assessment/README.md

 ```

 To test the API following methods we can use :-
-1. On postman
+1. Using postman
-2. On Swagger :- localhost:PORT/api-docs
+2. Using Swagger :- localhost:PORT/api-docs

 Steps to authorize API's

  - create user with role user or admin
  - execute login API with username and password
- - copy generated token and pass it for bearer authorization e.g. on swagger :- Bearer {TOKEN}, postman :- can select type as bearer token and pass token
+ - copy generated token and pass it for bearer authorization
+    - Using swagger :- Bearer {TOKEN}
+    - postman :- can select type as bearer token and pass token
  - execute groceries and order other API's